techmyth/techmyth.github.io/content/posts/homelab-ad-doc-using-asbuiltreport.en.md

 PS C:\Users\jocolon>
 ```

 If the command does not produce any result it means that none of the modules are installed.
-To install these dependencies we use the “**Install-Module”** command:
+To install these dependencies we use the `Install-Module` command:

 ```text
 Installation of the PSPKI module: